yashkoparde/wheyo/README.md

 ---

-**WHEYO** is not just a food app.
-It's a high-octane macro-management system for the student-athlete.
+**WHEYO** is a high-octane macro-management system for the student-athlete.
 Designed with a brutalist, high-contrast aesthetic, it delivers precision-tracked protein meals right to your campus doorstep.

 [**VIEW THE LIVE SITE**](https://wheyo.vercel.app)